artodeschini/JavaCodingChallenges/src/main/java/org/todeschini/easy/Exercise007.md

 ## Requirements

-1. The function removeSpaces should be defined in the Exercise class.
+1. The function removeSpaces should be defined in the Exercise007 class.
 2. The removeSpaces function takes a string as input and returns a string.
 3. The function should remove all spaces from the input string.